nifyacorp/NIFYA-Master/README.md

 1. **Authentication Flow**:
    - Verify JWT tokens are correctly passed and validated
    - Ensure tokens have proper `Bearer ` prefix (note the space)
-   - Check that the `x-user-id` header is included in all authenticated requests
+   - Check that the `X-User-ID` header is included in all authenticated requests
    - Validate that the user ID in the token matches the user ID in the header

 2. **Authentication Errors**:
    - `MISSING_HEADERS` error (401): Check Authorization header format, ensure it's `Bearer {token}`
-   - `USER_MISMATCH` error (401): Check that the user ID in the token matches the x-user-id header
+   - `USER_MISMATCH` error (401): Check that the user ID in the token matches the X-User-ID header
    - `TOKEN_EXPIRED` error: Refresh token or re-authenticate

 3. **PubSub Messages**: Check message format and topic subscriptions